 Cats are natural carnivores, meaning that they need meat in their diet to survive.
 The consumption of excess amounts of any non-meat food source such as olives can be dangerous for them.
 Olives contain a high level of fat and salt, which is not good for the cat’s health.

-Also, researchers have pointed out that The consumption of olive and the plant itself can be a benefit for cats.
+Also, researchers have pointed out that The consumption of olives and the plant itself can be a benefit for cats.

-It is always best to consult with your vet before introducing any new food into their diet.
+It is always best to consult with your vet before introducing any new food into your diet.

-Our goal is to provide the most up-to-date and expert advice on cats nutrition available online.
-We’re partnering with some of the best and most experienced cats nutritionists and veterinarians to provide you with the best advice for feeding your cat.
+Our goal is to provide the most up-to-date and expert advice on cat nutrition available online.
+We’re partnering with some of the best and most experienced cat nutritionists and veterinarians to provide you with the best advice for feeding your cat.